mk12/sicp/notes/lecture.md

 ### Henderson Escher example

-- A language for describing self-similar, fractal-like figures.
+- We will build a language for describing self-similar, fractal-like figures.
 - This example will blur the line between procedures and data.
 - There is only one primitive: a painter.
-A painter draws its image within a frame (a parallelogram).
+A painter draws its image within a frame.
 - We have means of combination: `rotate`, `beside`, and `below`.
-- Thanks to the closure property, we are able to build up complexity in this language quickly.
+- Thanks to the closure property, we can build up complexity in this language quickly.
-- A frame is defined by an origin vector and two side vectors.
+- A frame is a parallelogram defined by an origin vector and two side vectors.
 - All frames are based on transformations from the unit square.
 - We can build primitive painters from lists of line segments.
 - A painter is a procedure that takes a frame and draws its image within the frame.